globus/globus-jupyterlab/docs/installation.rst

 Installation
 ============

-Globus JupyterLab requires Python 3.7 and higher.
+Globus JupyterLab requires Python 3.7 or higher.
 For a modern version of python, see the official `Python Installation Guide <https://docs.python-guide.org/starting/installation/>`_.

 With pip installed, you can do the following: